-J had a work conference in Shanghai, so I tagged along and took the opportunity to explore a new city.
-I adored Shanghai with its awesome architecture – from skyscrapers to temples, pleasant climate (I wore a JACKET, people!
-It’s still 90 degrees in Singapore, so feeling chilly was a welcome change), and the best xiao long bao I’ve ever had!
+James had a work conference in Shanghai, so I tagged along and took the opportunity to explore a new city.
+I adored Shanghai!
+I was wowed by the awesome architecture, from skyscrapers to temples; the pleasant climate (I wore a JACKET, people!
+It’s still 90 degrees in Singapore, so feeling chilly was a welcome change); and the best xiao long bao I’ve ever had.
 I could truly see us trying out the expat life in Shanghai in the future.

-Poor J was working the whole time so I was solo exploring in this city except for on our last night.
+Poor James was stuck working the whole time, so I was solo exploring in this city except for on our last night.
 Missed my best travel buddy, but it was also nice to flex my solo traveler muscles again – something I loved on trips to Morocco, Spain, and France in the past.
-And since J didn’t get much time to try out Shanghai, it just means we’ll have to go back!
+And since James didn’t get much time to try out Shanghai, it just means we’ll have to go back!

 Oct 30 – Nov 5

 WHERE: ALL OVER Singapore